CycloneDX/cyclonedx-node-npm/README.md

   --output-file <file>      Path to the output file.
                             Set to "-" to write to STDOUT.
                             (default: write to STDOUT) --validate                Validate resulting BOM before outputting.
                             Validation is skipped, if requirements not met.
-                            (default: true)
+See the README.
   --no-validate             Disable validation of resulting BOM.
   --mc-type <type>          Type of the main component.
                             (choices: "application", "firmware", "library", default: "application")